FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Drivers Compiler.markdown

     These steps are described in more detail in *"Key points of operation"* and *"Detailed points of operation"*.

-    * **ILCompiler** - This class is static and used to perform actions.
+    * **ILCompiler** - This class is static and used to perform processing.
 Specifically it handles the following tasks:
         * Invoking the IL Reader
         * Invoking the IL Preprocessor
         * Invoking the IL Scanner